 An Early Childhood Teacher and the related services team provide educational services in a developmentally appropriate setting.
-Classroom size is up to eight children with a teacher and paraprofessional.
+Classroom size varies depending on the needs of the children, with a teacher and paraprofessional(s).
 IEP goals and objectives are implemented.
 Parents are part of the IEP team.

 Back to top

 Eligible children can receive a variety of therapies in order to improve or enhance their development.
 Therapies may include speech and language, physical therapy, occupational therapy, and play therapy.
 The amount and duration of these services is determined in the Individualized Education Program (IEP).

 Speech/Language Therapy: Based on the individualized needs of the child as identified within the child’s IEP, speech/language services are offered through a variety of service delivery models by a Speech/Language Pathologist (SLP).
 Examples include:

 - Consultative services: The SLP consults with early intervention personnel to assist them in implementing specially designed instruction related to speech/language development.

 - Indirect fluency model: This model contains both a parent fluency group training component and a child/parent/clinician intervention.
 The SLP provides information for parents in a group format regarding dysfluent behaviors and strategies for parent use at home.
 The SLP works directly with the parent and child to model fluency facilitating strategies and offer suggestions to parents on techniques implemented since the previous parent fluency training.

 - Language group: This model provides opportunities for generalization of communication skills within activities associated with a preschooler’s daily routine; i.e. snack, craft, play, story, etc. A SLP and educational paraprofessional staff each language group.